KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

 ## Serial port setup

 Please find below a C# code example for the serial port setup.
 <br>**Note:** The name of the port depends on your system.
-Please double check your device manager for real portname because If you connect an other USB device the comport name could be changed.
+Please double check your device manager for real portname because if you connect an other USB device the comport name could be changed.

 ```csharp
 _SerialPort = new System.IO.Ports.SerialPort();